bo198214/slide_puzzle_gen/README.md

 You also see that the target state does not to be complete, but here we just require the tile "tsq" to occupy the middle of the lowest two rows.

+If you specify an array of tiles instead of a single tile it is considered as "or", i.e.
-In the moment you can not specify alternatives as target space, i.e. that "to1" *or* "to2" is expected to be on (1,1) for example.
+`(1,1): [ 'to1' , 'to2' ]` would mean that "to1" *or* "to2" is expected to be on (1,1) for example.